sigma0-dev/zkbitcoin/docs/serialization.md

 so if we're not passing anything it should detect the special serialization... so I'm not sure why it's failing.

 Turns out I believe there's a bug in the lib we're using https://github.com/rust-bitcoin/rust-bitcoin/pull/2239

+> Note: one recommendation seems to be using PSBT instead of raw transactions.
+>